CODED-Factory/DEMO-NextJS/README.md

    $ yarn build && yarn start
    ```

-3. Run in development mode for hot-reloading:
+3. Run in development mode for hot-reloading (SSG will revert to SSR):

    ```bash
    $ yarn dev